AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 -  Factor Graphs: Exploiting Structure in Robotics

-- ORCA

-@orca

 === GBP Planner <background-related-works-gbp-planner>

-=== ORCA <background-related-works-orca>
+// === ORCA <background-related-works-orca>

-formulate the problem as _reciprocal n-body collision avoidance_
+// formulate the problem as _reciprocal n-body collision avoidance_

-The paper presents a formal approach to reciprocal n-body collision avoidance for multiple mobile robots.
+// The paper presents a formal approach to reciprocal n-body collision avoidance for multiple mobile robots.
 The methodology hinges on the concept of velocity obstacles, which are used to derive sufficient conditions for collision-free motion.
 The core idea is to compute collision-free actions for each robot independently by solving a low-dimensional linear program.
 The authors introduce the Optimal Reciprocal Collision Avoidance (ORCA) algorithm, which optimizes each robot's velocity to avoid collisions while maintaining a preferred trajectory.
 The method assumes each robot can sense the positions and velocities of other robots, and does not rely on communication or central coordination.

-- Linear problem to solve
+// - Linear problem to solve
-- Robot entities does not communicate
+// - Robot entities does not communicate

-- holonomic, can move in any direction in the plane, i.e. control input is simply given as a 2d vector
+// - holonomic, can move in any direction in the plane, i.e. control input is simply given as a 2d vector

 === Handling Constrained Optimization in Factor Graphs for Autonomous Navigation <s.background-related-works.handling>